dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 **Enhance and rewrite the following Python script to align with the Advanced Terminal Application guidelines for unattended operation.
 The updated version should:**

 - Run fully autonomously with professional terminal output using the Nord color theme.
-- Display a dynamic ASCII banner with Pyfiglet (gradient styling) at startup.
+- Display a dynamic ASCII banner with Pyfiglet (gradient styling) at startup and for each major step of progress if it is a large script with multiple long running phases.
 - Use the Rich library for visual feedback, including:
   - Progress bars for long-running operations
   - Spinners with status messages